Ed Moloney: Assassination attempt

-In May 2020, Village magazine revealed attempts to assassinate Ed Moloney and Vincent Browne had been planned in 1982.
+In May 2020, Village magazine revealed attempts to assassinate Moloney and Vincent Browne had been planned in 1982.

-In the February 1982 Irish general election Sinn Féin the Workers' Party had won three seats and found themselves in a position of power.
+In the February 1982 Irish general election, Sinn Féin the Workers' Party had won three seats and found themselves in a position of power.
 The three TDs voted for Charles Haughey of Fianna Fáil as opposed to Garret FitzGerald of Fine Gael.
-After the election Ed Moloney wrote two articles on Sinn Féin - The Workers' Party for the Irish Times.
+After the election, Moloney wrote two articles on Sinn Féin – The Workers' Party for the Irish Times.
 The first dealt with the party's political journey and appeared in print.
 The second, which dealt with the continuing existence of the Official IRA and its criminal activities, did not.
 An unknown member of the Irish Times passed Moloney's article to the Official IRA.
-Ed Moloney said that this part "never appeared and I was never officially informed nor given any explanation by the Irish Times.
+Moloney said that this part "never appeared and I was never officially informed nor given any explanation by the Irish Times.
 I cannot even say whether my copy was even shown above the level of sub-editor".

-Ed Moloney then passed on his research to Magill, edited then by Vincent Browne.
+Moloney then passed on his research to Magill, edited then by Vincent Browne.
 A two-part series was published in the March and April 1982 issues and they sold out.
-It was embarrassing for Sinn Féin - The Workers' Party.
+It was embarrassing for Sinn Féin – The Workers' Party.

-The Official IRA set Moloney up to be murdered, though it isn't clear if this was done before or after the publication of the Magill articles.
-Two members of SFWP told the Ulster Defence Association that Moloney was in the Irish National Liberation Army.
+The Official IRA set Moloney up to be murdered, though it is not clear if this was done before or after the publication of the Magill articles.
+Two members of SFWP told the UDA that Moloney was in the Irish National Liberation Army.

-Ed Moloney ended up in the UDA HQ in Gawn Street, facing John McMichael, Davy Payne and a third member of the UDA Inner Council that Moloney did not name, but who was still alive in May 2020.
+Moloney ended up in the UDA HQ in Gawn Street, facing John McMichael, Davy Payne and a third member of the UDA Inner Council that Moloney did not name, but who was still alive in May 2020.
 Payne in particular had a history of involvement with sectarian torture and murder.
-Cathal Goulding and the Official IRA must have known that if the UDA had fallen for their allegations, the latter would have abducted and tortured Ed Moloney before murdering him, with Davy Payne as most likely choice for interrogator.
-Moloney was told that the UDA Inner Council didn't believe the allegations.
+Cathal Goulding and the Official IRA must have known that if the UDA had fallen for their allegations, the latter would have abducted and tortured Moloney before murdering him, with Davy Payne as most likely choice for interrogator.
+Moloney was told that the UDA Inner Council did not believe the allegations.

 Although Moloney did not record the date of his confrontation with the UDA, he said he handed over material to Magill "some time after" the encounter.
 The assassination attempt was thus meant to kill him and suppress information that had not been published by the Irish Times.

+Death

+On 17 October 2025, Moloney died at a hospital in New York City due to complications from an infection, aged 77.